-The Legacy Gala is an annual event that celebrates the legacy of Bishop Moore Catholic High School's mission while honoring individuals who have established a legacy of service and philanthropy for our community and Bishop Moore Catholic for several decades.
+The Legacy Gala is an annual event that celebrates the legacy of Bishop Moore Catholic High School's mission while honoring individuals who have established a legacy of service and philanthropy for our community and Bishop Moore Catholic over the years.

-Their leadership has helped achieve Catholic education excellence and ensure its future in Central Florida.
-Event proceeds will establish the Legacy Fund which will focus on enriching the Bishop Moore Catholic students’ experience to more fully develop them personally, spiritually, and intellectually.
+The leadership of these individuals has helped achieve Catholic education excellence and ensure its future in Central Florida.
+Legacy Gala proceeds are for the BMC Fund, which will focus on enriching the Bishop Moore Catholic students’ experience to more fully develop these students personally, spiritually, and intellectually.

 Ann Polasek, now 102 years old, has supported Catholic education in Central Florida since she moved to the area in 1960 with her husband, John.
 She’s been a driving force behind Morning Star Catholic School for decades and a strong supporter of Bishop Moore Catholic, sending all four of her children here.
 She is a veteran philanthropist and has contributed her time, talent, and treasure to her parish, St. Charles Borromeo, and our diocesan schools.